 When creating your weekly meal plan I recommend trying out 1-2 new recipes.
 Eating the same thing week after week can get boring.
 I absolutely love trying new recipes however trying ALL new recipes can be overwhelming and more time consuming if you aren’t used to cooking them.

 For my meal plan, I normally choose 5 dinners, 2 breakfast options, 2 snack options, and one lunch option (I often end up having some dinner leftovers for lunch as well).

 3. Grocery Shop

-There are so many great shop from home options now!
-I use and reccomend Walmart Grocery Pick Up.
+There is so many great shop from home options now!
+I use and recommend Walmart Grocery Pick Up.
 It is totally free as long as you spend $50 and they will bring your groceries right out to your car for you.

 They have a great app where you can store all of your favorite products and quickly reorder with the click of a button.
 It’s seriously great!
 You can use THIS LINK to save $10 off your first order.

 As an Amazon Associate I earn from qualifying purchases.
 You can read my full disclosure HERE.

 Another option for all my Amazon lovers is Amazon Fresh and Amazon Pantry.
 This is perfect if you do not have a local Walmart Grocery Pick Up and is even better because you don’t have to leave the house at all.
 Score!

 Amazon actually bought out Whole Foods so Amazon Fresh is the real deal.
 You can get organic (and non-organic) fruits, veggies, meats, etc. delivered right to your doorstep.
 You will need to check if they are in your area.
 If they are I am super jealous because they are not in mine.
 Click HERE to find out if they are in your area and to start your free trial.